-- 5.1.1 Basic considerations - 5.1.1.1 Functional step 1 is about the process to announce the transition to level STM and authorise the ERTMS/ETCS onboard to pass the ETCS border. - 5.1.1.2 The following issues from chapter 4 must be considered in this functional step: - Authorisation across the ETCS border - Allow level transition at line speed - Announcement of level transition - Driver acknowledgement of level transition - Avoid level transition announcement for diverging trains - Manual cancellation of the route from the ETCS border - Start of mission in rear of the ETCS border - Approaching the border in SR mode - 5.1.1.3 It is recommended to announce the transition to level STM both by balise and by RBC.
-The reason for this is to be flexible about when the announcement is given and add redundancy for degraded situations to make sure that the STM is able to read information from the national system when required. - 5.1.1.4 The announcement by balise makes it possible to have it at a specific location, e.g. to activate the STM.
+5.1.1 Basic considerations

+- 5.1.1.1 Functional step 1 is about the process to announce the transition to level NTC and authorise the ERTMS/ETCS onboard to pass the ETCS border. - 5.1.1.2 The following issues from chapter 4 must be considered in this functional step: - Authorisation across the ETCS border - Allow level transition at line speed - Announcement of level transition - Driver acknowledgement of level transition - Avoid level transition announcement for diverging trains - Manual cancellation of the route from the ETCS border - Start of mission in rear of the ETCS border - Approaching the border in SR mode - 5.1.1.3 It is recommended to announce the transition to level NTC by RBC.
+The reason for this is to be flexible about when the announcement is given.
+If required by the national system announcement by balise is recommended to add redundancy for degraded situations to make sure that the STM is able to read information from the national system. - 5.1.1.4 The announcement by balise makes it possible to have it at a specific location, e.g. to activate the STM.
 The announcement from the RBC makes it possible to have it depend on authorisation to pass the border and also to cover for Start-of-mission and degraded situations when the balise group giving the transition announcement is in rear of the train.
-But it is assumed that a balise group is the primary source of the announcement when approaching the border in SR mode. - 5.1.1.5 It is also recommended to engineer a request for driver acknowledgement of the level transition in rear of the ETCS border, also for trains approaching the border in SR mode.
+But it is assumed that a balise group is the primary source of the announcement when approaching the border in SR mode when required by the national system. - 5.1.1.5 It is also recommended to engineer a request for driver acknowledgement of the level transition in rear of the ETCS border, also for trains approaching the border in SR mode.